 The mild form of tyrosine hydroxylase deficiency is characterized by an abnormal, awkward manner of walking (gait) that usually becomes apparent sometime early during childhood.
 Affected children may appear clumsy or uncoordinated when walking or running, but may not have any other obvious symptoms of the disorder.

 Children with the mild form of the disorder may develop repetitive, involuntary movements of an affected arm or leg that force the body into abnormal, sometimes painful, movements and positions (limb dystonia).
 In some cases, an early sign of tyrosine hydroxylase deficiency may be the tendency of affected children to walk on their tiptoes because of tightness or stiffness of leg muscles.
-In some cases, one side of the body may appear weaker than the other side.
 Prolonged exercise or fatigue may set off or worsen symptoms.
 In some cases, the symptoms may become worse or more pronounced in the afternoon and evening than in the morning (diurnal fluctuation).

 Affected children may also experience tremors when attempting to hold certain poses or positions (postural tremors) or have abnormal, involuntary eye movements.
 The symptoms of mild tyrosine hydroxylase deficiency slowly become more pronounced (progressive) as affected children age.
 Without treatment all affected individuals will eventually depend on a wheelchair due to progressive motor disturbances.